nunit/docs/docs/articles/nunit/writing-tests/constraints/AnyOfConstraint.md

 # AnyOf Constraint

 `AnyOfConstraint` is used to determine whether a value is equal to any of the expected values.
+Note: Do provide the expected values as separate values, not as an array.

 ## Constructor